Briefpoint

 How Do Law Firms Use Artificial Intelligence?

-AI technology is taking over numerous professional sectors, including business, finance, real estate, healthcare, and so much more.
+AI technology is taking over numerous professional sectors, including business, finance, real estate, and healthcare.
 The legal industry was quite slower to adopt this type of tech in comparison, but there’s no denying that AI has become a must-have tool for legal professionals.

-In an industry known to abide by tradition, how did AI make its way into legal departments?
+How did AI make its way into legal departments, an industry that abides by tradition?
 Here’s a look at some important areas where AI is making a big difference:

 1. Document Drafting